RafayGhafoor/Subscene-Subtitle-Grabber/README.md

-# Subtitles Downloader:
+# Subtitles Grabber (Sub-Grab):

-This program makes your subtitles **Search and Download** easier by automating the process.
+A script that allows you to download subtitles for TV-Series, Anime and Movies from subcene site.

 # Status: